pysmt/pysmt/docs/getting_started.rst

 Hello World
 -----------

-Any decent tutorial starts with an *Hello World* example.
+Any decent tutorial starts with a *Hello World* example.
 We will encode a problem as an SMT problem, and then invoke a solver to solve it.
 After digesting this example, you will be able to perform the most common operations using pySMT.